coloclue/kees/README.md

 repository.
 You can use [pip](https://pip.pypa.io/en/stable/) to install them:
 `$ pip3 install -r requirements.txt`.

-BIRD 2 has IPv4 and IPv6 support in the same process, although Kees isn't build for this.
+BIRD 2 has IPv4 and IPv6 support in the same process, although Kees isn't built for this.
 It is required to use a second process for IPv6, which uses the bird6.conf config file.

 Usage: